 Call our team today on 0800 644 6080

 Economic climate and state of the industry

 The wider economy, market demand, and state of the industry in which the business operates, all influence value, but specific circumstances can also make a significant impact.
 Currently, the ongoing speculation about the potential impact of Brexit on UK business has caused many companies to operate in a bubble of uncertainty.
 This can significantly bring down values due to lack of investment.

 Risk is a huge issue in the buying process, and good relationships and stable contracts with suppliers, employees, and customers, reduce the perceived risk for prospective buyers, so boosting a business’ value.

 For more information on business valuation, please contact our expert team at Real Business Rescue.
 We’re a major part of Begbies Traynor Group, the UK’s largest professional services consultancy.
-We provide reliable, independent advice, and also offer free same-day consultations with more than 100 offices around the country.
+We provide reliable, independent advice, and also offer free same-day consultations with around the country.